InternetMaximalism/intmax2-mining-cli/README.md

 3. **Rewards**:

-- Receive ITX tokens weekly in your claim address (available every Monday.
+- Receive ITX tokens weekly in your claim address (available every Monday at 0:00 UTC.
 Rewards are delayed by one week.
 For example, mining done on a Sunday can be claimed not on the following Monday, but on the Monday 8 days later)
 - Ensure your claim address has enough ETH for gas fees

 ## Operating Commands